-MEALS PROVIDED: BREAKFAST DAY 6 - Visit a breakaway state and Chisinau, the capital of Moldova We depart this morning at around 8am on our drive to Chisinau, the capital of neighbouring Moldova.
-Along the way though we'll get to experience one of the most unique places in Europe - Tiraspol, the capital of the breakaway state of Trans-Dniester.
+DAY 6 - Visit a breakaway state and Chisinau, the capital of Moldova Today is a long driving day, as you travel to Chisinau, the capital of neighbouring Moldova.
+It's well worth it, as you'll experience en route one of the most unique places in Europe - Tiraspol, the capital of the breakaway state of Trans-Dniester.
 It will be quite a long drive and the border crossing can take time.
-In total the journey will take us about seven to eight hours and we won't reach our hotel until dinner time this evening.
-Unlike the rest of Moldova Trans-Dniester hadn't wanted to separate from the Soviet Union, so back in 1992 after a short conflict they declared their independence.
+In total the journey will take about seven to eight hours and you'll reach the hotel at dinner time this evening.
+It's worth thinking about getting some snacks for the drive on your free day in Odesa.
+Unlike the rest of Moldova, Trans-Dniester hadn't wanted to separate from the Soviet Union, so back in 1992 after a short conflict they declared their independence.
 However, it's not recognised by any of the United Nations as an independent state even though it has its own government, military, postal service, currency, flag and national anthem.
-On arrival we have time for lunch before going to the Kvint Brandy Factory for a tour and tasting.
+On arrival, take some time for lunch before going to the Kvint Brandy Factory for a tour - it's also possible to do a brandy tasting here, and well worth it!
 Kvint is considered by the locals to be a national symbol of Trans-Dniester and even appears on one of their banknotes.
-It was founded in 1897, making it the oldest operating commercial enterprise in the region and as well as brandy the factory produces wine and vodka.
-Next we'll go on a guided walking tour of this fascinating city to view the numerous war memorials including those commemorating the 1992 Civil War and Trans-Dniester War, and the Supreme Court, Statue of Lenin, De Voln Park and Arch of Bendery.
-We'll have a little free time to look around Tiraspol before we drive on to Chisinau and check-in to our hotel for the next two nights.
-Located in the very heart of Moldova, the city has a chequered history, which dates back to 1420.
-However, most of it was destroyed during World War II and an earthquake in 1940, so the architecture is mainly in 1950s striking Soviet style, but there are also two large parks, which give the city a much greener feel.
+You'll have a local guide in the city who will take you to explore on foot, viewing the numerous war memorials that the city is so proud of and learning a little of the city's fascinating political background.
+From here to Chisinau is another two hours, approximately.
+Located in the very heart of Moldova, the city has a chequered history, dating back to 1420.
+However, most of it was destroyed during World War II and an earthquake in 1940, so the architecture is mainly in the striking 1950s Soviet style, but there are also two large parks, which give the city a much greener feel.
 You will find the Moldovans to be some of the friendliest people in Europe and nowhere is that more obvious than in Chisinau.
-This evening we'll have a three course dinner at the Propaganda Restaurant (or similar).
-Propaganda is designed to resemble a Soviet era apartment and the food consists of traditional Moldovan dishes with a modern twist.
+This evening is free for you at your leisure - dinner at the Propaganda Restaurant is recommended, if there is availability.
+Designed to resemble a Soviet era apartment, the food consists of traditional Moldovan dishes with a modern twist.